kkestell/rhea/README.md

 var x : int64 = 100
 ```

-This creates a new variable a in the current scope and initializes it with the result of the expression following the `=`.
+This creates a new variable `x` in the current scope and initializes it with the result of the expression following the `=`.